JackKoLing/HOLT-Net/datasets/readme.md

-the SCAU-SD dataset and annotations.
+Save the SCAU-SD dataset and annotations.